LeomarAmiel/React-Hooks/README.md

 ## Creating a todo list with React Hooks.

-Just checking out how this works out.
-My code might not be clean right now.
-It's all the buzz
+Just checking out how this works out It's all the buzz on this year's React Conference.

+- Used useContext just for the sake of using it
+- Used useState
+- Used useEffect